How to Become an iOS Developer

 The technical skills that iOS Developers draw on, as a whole, are very numerous, and the subset of those skills that you’ll be using as an iOS Developer will depend to a large extent on the type of app you’re building – a gaming app like Flappy Bird will obviously require a very different set of aptitudes than will an international banking app, for example.
 But besides this technical knowhow, there’s a set of soft skills that are just as crucial to perform the job well – and to your ability to move up the ranks and become a Senior iOS Developer.

 It’s never too early to begin honing these skills – in fact, you don’t even need to be working in development to start.
 The most important of these skills have to do with how well you can work as part of (or lead) a team.
 Development is almost always a deadline-driven activity, so organization, exceptional time management, and an ability to work well under pressure are vital.
-So too is communication; in a senior position, you’ll be responsible for guiding and educating other Developers on your team, which takes diplomacy, patience, teamwork, and clear messaging.
+So too is communication; in a senior position, you’ll be responsible for guiding and educating other Developers on your team (not to mention others in associated roles, including User Interface Designers and User Experience Designers), which takes diplomacy, patience, teamwork, and clear messaging.
 And, as a liaison to other departments, you may find yourself writing Emails more frequently than you’re writing code.

 Finally, a top-notch iOS Developer should demonstrate big-picture thinking and an “Apple mindset” – deep knowledge of the digital landscape in general, and the Apple landscape in particular.
 Knowing how to build an app is just the start; understanding how to make it perfectly compatible with Apple devices – and perfectly intuitive to Apple users – is what will take your work to the next level.